wp-graphql/wp-graphql-woocommerce/docs/using-cart-data.md

 In the `CartPage` component, we first fetch the `cart` from the `SessionProvider`.
 If the cart is not available, we show a loading message.
 Once the cart is loaded, we display the cart items in a table format, allowing users to remove items or update the quantity.

-Lastly, we display the cart's subtotal, applied coupons with their respective discounts and removal buttons, and follow that up the cart's total.
+Lastly, we display the cart's subtotal, applied coupons with their respective discounts and removal buttons, and follow that up with the cart's total.

 Now, you can use the `CartPage` component in your app, allowing users to interact with the cart, apply coupons, and manage shipping options.

 ## Conclusion

 With this you're essentially ready to develop a complete application.
-In the next couple guides we'll be exploring taking the user through checkout by passing the session back to WordPress.
+In the next couple sections we'll be exploring taking the user through checkout.